 Another confluencia of Rio Baker and Rio Neff a few km farther up the road is no less spectacular.

 A short one day trek to the spectacular mountain lake that starts from the town with the same name may be packed, but on a 4-day trek, starting in Horquitas further away to the north/east on Carretera Austral and ending in Cerro Castillo, you are less likely to encounter a lot of other hikers.

 If you stay another day in Cerro Castillo, go on a horse trek starting from camping and explore the area on horseback.
 You may also ride a part of Cerro Castillo trek and then do the rest (the steep and stony part) on feet.
 It is not difficult to find or arrange a horse ride – a cabalgata.
 The cabalgata ads are to be found all around the village, the prices vary.
-In 2019, it was 40 000 pesos for a Cerro Castillo ride, 30 000 pesos for a bla campsite ride.
-We also arranged a custom made 2-hour trek we were allowed to trot and gallop for 20 000 pesos per person.
+In 2019, it was 40 000 pesos ($60) for a Cerro Castillo ride, 30 000 pesos ($45) for a ride around Araucaria campsite.
+Both rides are suitable for absolute beginners.
+We also arranged a custom made 2-hour trek we were allowed to trot and gallop for 20 000 pesos ($30) per person.